 - Validate your code structure through W3C’s markup validation service.

 - Check if there aren’t any security issues with the site.
 Use the scanner by Sucuri for that.

 - Get feedback from the community.
 Check what other people think of your work.
 The forums over at Sitepoint can be good for that.

-If that’s your first read of this resource then I really encourage you to come back to it a couple of times and treat it as a reference file for your further education.
+If that’s your first read of this resource then we really encourage you to come back to it a couple of times and treat it as a reference file for your further education.

-Like I said at the beginning, feel free to use the TOC and navigate from chapter to chapter and resource to resource as you see fit.
+Like we said at the beginning, feel free to use the TOC and navigate from chapter to chapter and resource to resource as you see fit.

-Lastly, I’m curious … what’s your biggest challenge when it comes to website building, web development or design?
+Lastly, we’re curious … what’s your biggest challenge when it comes to website building, web development, or design?
 Please share in the comments or via Twitter.
 We’re all ears!

 Thanks for reading, you’re awesome!